zumerlab/orbit-docs/design/home-contract.md

 User revision checks:

-- The header and hero load the original docs SVG, with its existing color and proportions.
+- The header and hero use the approved white folded orbital SVG on the dark home.
+- Documentation uses its black/white counterpart with the selected theme; the favicon follows the browser color scheme.
+Example images remain black on their fixed light canvas.
+- The site SVG canvas is fitted to the mark without changing its paths or transparency.
 - UI text and compositions use Arial.
 Monospace remains only in source code;
   section/tab numbering and promotional slogans were removed.
 - The hero's seven depth layers tilt automatically on an 18-second loop.